An Introduction to Austria: Vienna, Salzburg, and Innsbruck

 Day 1: Arrival in Vienna

-direct flights from the US and connecting flights from Australia land here, it is also the historic focal point of the country, the seat of the former Austrian Emperor, and of course Austria's largest and most international city.
+Let's start in Vienna, Austria's capital and the historic focal point of the country, the seat of the former Austrian Emperor, and of course Austria's largest and most international city.

 Visitors to Vienna will find a diverse, innovative, and thoroughly modern city.
 But for most of the last 70 years, the capital was defined by its grand past: the hub of a vast, multinational empire.
 Understanding that great history is key to discovering its identity today.